-Most people have heard of the psychological concept projection, a defense mechanism that allows us to transfer our unwanted feelings or behavior onto another person.
+The psychological process of projection is a defense mechanism that allows us to transfer our unwanted feelings or behavior onto another person.
 For example, a person who is highly self-critical may constantly feel (or fear) criticism from others.
+So, when we judge people around us—either positively or negatively—we are projecting aspects of ourselves onto them.
+We are seeing the world only through our personal filters, which is embedded in our brains in the same way as our physical environment.
+(1) Our ideals and life outlook are our version of reality.

 I had my first personal insight into this phenomenon a few years ago, after I emerged from a severe depression and burnout.
 While I was deep in the abyss, I experienced an endless barrage of negative self-judgments.
-With repetition they imbedded deeper and deeper into my brain until they became my “story,” my identity.
-All I wanted was to have a few positive thoughts about myself—any positive thoughts.
+With repetition they became my “story,” my identity.
+All I wanted was to have a few positive thoughts about myself—any would do.

 Anthony De Mello, in his book, The Way to Love, points out that as soon as you have labeled anyone—either positively or negatively—you have lost awareness.
 You can no longer see who he or she is.
 A comment, appearance, or opinion has triggered a reaction in you, and your response has little to do with who the person really is.
 How well do you know them?
 What is going on in their life?
 What reasons do they have for feeling the way they do?